bespoyasov/refactor-like-a-superhero/manuscript-en/14-generics.md

 During refactoring, we may discover “hidden patterns” in different parts of code.
 These can be similar algorithms or function details that can be generalized.

 Generalization can both simplify the code and make it more complex.
 In this chapter, we'll talk about how to understand when it's worth generalizing similar parts of code and when it isn't.
-We'll also discuss hierarchies and inheritance and talk about why composition is preferable to inheritance.
+We'll also discuss hierarchies and inheritance and explain why composition is preferable to inheritance.

 ## Generic Algorithms

 A generic algorithm is an extension of the ideas of abstraction and code deduplication.

-If several functions work “by the same scheme”, we can formalize this “work scheme” as a set of operations.
-These operations would describe the function in an abstract, “generic” way, without referring to specific variables in the code.
+If several functions work “by the same scheme,” we can formalize this “work scheme” as a set of operations.
+These operations would describe the function in an abstract, “generic” way without referring to specific variables in the code.

 For example, instead of manually going through the elements of an array: